kitnato/neverquest/README.md

 `TODO`

 Using a particular weapon or armor type increases its associated mastery.
-Weapon mastery increases when attacking and armor mastery increases when being hit.
+Weapon mastery increases when attacking and armor mastery increases when being strike.

 Leveling up mastery confers bonuses on the respective armor and weapon types.
 Certain weapons require mastery levels before they can be used effectively.